zakirhasan736/metisse-new/wp-content/plugins/woo-smart-quick-view/readme.txt

 * Fixed: Default button text can be translated

 = 1.1.9 =
-* Added: Choose the functionally for the add to cart button
+* Added: Choose the functionally for the Add to basket button
 * Updated: Optimized the code

 = 1.1.8 =